 They created two groups out of these two most frequently spoken languages and analysed their mobility in the different phases of the pandemic after the outbreak.
 The first phase was calculated from the date of the first confirmed case, February 25, until the government declared an emergency on March 16.
 Interestingly, the restrictions which banned all private and public events, forced restaurants to close, left only the pharmacies and groceries open, did not limit the mobility of its citizens; it only encouraged them to stay home if possible.
 And exactly this is the reason why they could detect the difference between the two groups’ reactions.

 In the first phase, both the German-speaking and French-speaking citizens reduced their mobility at almost identical rates.
 However, after the country entered a state of emergency, a huge gap opened between the groups.
-The mobility of the citizens in the German-speaking cantons were significantly higher than in the French-speaking ones.
+The mobility of the citizens in the German-speaking cantons was significantly higher than in the French-speaking ones.
 This research confirmed that given an equal crisis with equal legal circumstances, people with different cultural and national backgrounds will have different reactions.

-The German National Team is a good example for leaders about how the crisis can be managed effectively to increase the compliance in a group of people.
+The German National Team is a good example for leaders about how the crisis can be managed effectively to increase compliance in a group of people.
 With special regulations aiming at the influence points of the nation’s personality profile, they could move on from the “Corona Parties” towards one of the best governmental strategies in Europe.
 The wrong regulations, however, will be such ineffective like the ones which could not lower the mobility of the same nation in Switzerland.

 Common crisis, common chaos?